 The IYO serves as a platform for creating lasting change to WKU’s international profile.
 Sustainable outcomes may include new campus-community partnerships, international agreements for academic exchange, developments of new education abroad courses, etc. Both long-term and short-term outcomes should be included.

 For example: Are there local populations from the target region or country here in the Bowling Green area?
 Do any cities within our region have sister-city relationships with target country cities?
 The IYO can be an opportunity to better connect these populations with WKU, build new connections or strengthen existing ties.

-A history of regular study abroad programs in the target country is generally indicative of faculty expertise, local contacts, and a substantial student and alumni population with experience and interest in the target country.
+A history of regular education abroad programs in the target country is generally indicative of faculty expertise, local contacts, and a substantial student and alumni population with experience and interest in the target country.

 The existence of an international partnership typically means that WKU has contacts and resources in the country, whether through research collaborations or faculty or student exchange.
 These connections are great things to spotlight during an IYO and can become useful resources in building a robust calendar of events and programs.

 For example: A high proportion of students from one country or region or the emergence of a growing student population.
 International students can play a critical role in shaping the IYO by sharing a firsthand, student-centered perspective.